 That’s also logical from the user experience perspective.
 The faster your site is, the smoother the user experience; thus, your analytics platform registers fewer bounces, more page views, and higher conversions.

 This section unveils how exactly image performance affects Performance Score.
-It’s a bit technical, so if you want the actual figures for the top 500 websites upfront, skip down to the next section.
+It’s a bit technical, so if you want the top 500 websites' actual figures upfront, skip down to the next section.

 Lighthouse uses the following metrics to calculate Performance Score based on their weights: